manjicar/GettingCleaningData/README.md

 ## Files in this repository

-'run_analysis.R' contains the code that performs the following operations on the original datasets (All original files must be in the same folder as the script for the code to run properly):
+'run_analysis.R' contains the code that performs the following operations on the original datasets (all original files must be in the same folder as the script for the code to run properly):

 1. Loading into the environment.